Gorgeous lavender revered for its gorgeous aroma, it’s the undisputed favourite essential oil for many,

 Buyer Beware: Essential oils are easily adulterated.

-But essential oils are biological communicators, not just lovely aromas, so they need to be treated with respect.
+But essential oils are biological communicators, not just lovely aromas, so they must be treated respectfully.

 Sadly, the essential oil market has many adulterated oils, especially when it comes to lavender; they are full of toxins that can be harmful, even in small quantities or light dilution; this is another reason someone might be experiencing irritation on their skin.

-At Miracle Botanicals, we prioritise purity and quality, sourcing the most refined essential oils, hydrosols, and resins worldwide!
+We prioritise purity and quality at Miracle Botanicals, sourcing the most refined essential oils, hydrosols, and resins worldwide from lavender plants!
 We also get them third-party tested to ensure there are no synthetic additives or pesticides.

 Thus providing our customers with the highest frequency, therapeutic grade essential oils available on the market, so they know what they are using on their skin is pure and highly healing.